 When you’re in the wilderness it is common to feel like you’ve been abandoned.
 The same God who once felt so close, is now so far away that you begin to wonder if He was ever really there at all.
 Maybe you made that whole spiritual awakening thing up in your own head.

 This is an important part of the test.

 One of the main reasons that God leads you into the wilderness is so that you can learn how to cling to God even when He appears to be absent.

-When everything else is striped away and God feels far away hold on to the Word.
+When everything is stripped away and God feels far, hold on to the Word.

 Here are 10 verses that you should highlight in your bible and memorize so that you’ll have them when you need them.

 “Who walks in darkness and has no light?
 Let him trust in the name of the Lord and rely upon His God.”
 (Isaiah 50:10)